 How long does an agreement in principle last?

-Depending on the lender, usually an agreement in principle is valid for between 30 and 90 days.
+Usually, an agreement in principle is valid for between 30 – 90 days.
 However, it’s important to note that if it expires before you can make an offer on a house or flat, it is possible for it to be renewed.

-Does a mortgage in principle affect credit rating?
+Does an agreement in principle affect your credit rating?